bwanab/midi-mono-player/README.md

 # midi-mono-player

 An overtone library to support playing of instruments with monophonic input devices such as wind controllers.
-Honestly, it is Specifically to support my Yamaha WX7 and my Behringer FCB-1010 foot pedal, but it should be generic enough to work with other controllers.
+Honestly, it is specifically to support my Yamaha WX7 and my Behringer FCB-1010 foot pedal, but it should be generic enough to work with other controllers.
 The player handles pitch-bend and breath-control midi events and allows for control of others.